What is conflict of interest?

 Why do we have more than one CoI policy?

-The revised Conflict of Interest Policy for Cochrane Library Content is planned to come to effect on October 14, 2020, but at that time, many Cochrane Reviews would already be underway.
-So, to apply the policy retrospectively would create an significant burden for Cochrane Review Groups and was considered to be unfair to existing author teams.
+The revised Conflict of Interest Policy for Cochrane Library Content came into effect on October 14, 2020, but at that time, many Cochrane Reviews were already underway.
+So, to apply the policy retrospectively would have created a significant burden for Cochrane Review Groups and was considered to be unfair to existing author teams.
 Therefore the 2014 Commercial Sponsorship Policy will be applied to the reviews and updates that had started before implementation of the 2020 policy.
 (See the following sections for more details.)

 We also have a Conflict of Interest Policy for Cochrane Groups, which is still valid, but will be reviewed and revised during 2020, following the launch of the revised policy for Cochrane Library content.